Haoming9810/CSS143B-2020Fall/homework/homework_2/problem_3.md

 A media retnal store needs to implement some operations for their books and movies.

 There are two kinds of media: Book and Movie.
-Both media types has an **id** field as its store unique identifier.
+Both media types have an **id** field as its store unique identifier.

 There are two kinds of book in the store, fiction and romance.